 - Students will articulate various current professional and clinical roles and potential expanded roles related to the respiratory therapy profession including behavior, reviewing the history of respiratory therapy, monitoring the quality of respiratory care, and discussing the changes in technology and knowledge base.

 - Students will demonstrate knowledge in critical care pathophysiology to interpret pertinent clinical information to make recommendations for appropriate therapeutic intervention.

-- Students will demonstrate the ability to solve complex clinical situations while serving as a member of an inter-professional team taking into consideration the viewpoints of all members of the team with the focus on patient centered care.
+- Students will demonstrate the ability to function as a member of an inter-professional team.
+Students will demonstrate the ability to solve complex clinical situations while serving as a member of an inter-professional team taking into consideration the viewpoints of all members of the team with a focus on patient-centered care.